7amo10/Complete-Data-Structures-and-Algorithms-tutorial/8.Tree_BinaryTree/README.md

 As you can see the implementation of Tree using Array is different from LinkedList as the fixed size of the array so, we follow these mathematical calculations from index 1 not index 0 due to complex mathematical problems.

-2. Traverse nodes is same for linkedList as concept but different in implementation
+2. Traverse nodes are the same for linkedList as a concept but different in implementation

 3.Insert a node